 Lianne Bernardo returns with a new poetry collection in which she continues to muse about life, loss, the passage of adulthood, the world, and the tumultuous times we live in.

 Scrawled Stars is my latest poetry collection covering poetry I had written around 2017 (yes, it’s a bit delayed in its release; more about that in the blog post to follow).
 The book is available now on Lulu.com; everywhere else in a few weeks.
-Blog post about the book to follow.
+You can read more about the process over at this blog post.